 Is pineapple poisonous to cats?

-No, this fruit is not poisonous to cats.
+No, pineapple is not poisonous to cats.
 Though it does contain some compounds that can cause allergies or discomfort, nothing in it is toxic for purr babies.
 This fruit is high in sugar and fiber, which can cause some issues.
 However, neither of these compounds is considered toxic.

 Can cats eat dried pineapple?

-Cats should not eat dried pineapple.
-Most commercial varieties of dried are coated in sugar, adding to the already high sugar levels.
+Cats should not eat this dried fruit.
+Most commercial dried fruit varieties are coated in sugar, adding to the already high sugar levels.
 Additionally, dried fruits can be hard and hurt a pet’s teeth or be very gummy, and both are potential choking hazards.
 It is best to avoid giving pets dried fruit.
 Stick to freshly cut, not canned, bite-sized pieces.